dkaiser014/gobup/README.md

 ## B.U.P Commands in detail
 ### - bup start
-Initializes **B.U.P** in a specific directory taking the following parameters from the user:
+Initializes **B.U.P** in a specific directory taking the following parameters from the user

 ```
 $ bup start